Stackclash/5e-vault/5. Mechanics/Items/Potion Of Speed.md

 - **Cost**: ⏤
 - **Weight**: ⏤

 When you drink this potion, you gain the effect of the [[5.
-Mechanics/Spells/Haste.md|haste]] spell for 1 minute (no [[/5.
-Mechanics/Rules/Conditions.md#concentration|") required"]].
+Mechanics/Spells/Haste.md\|haste]] spell for 1 minute (no [[/5.
+Mechanics/Rules/Conditions.md#concentration\|concentration]] required).
 The potion's yellow fluid is streaked with black and swirls on its own.

 *Source: Dungeon Master's Guide p.
 188. Available in the SRD.*